 Now, think of the common names today in contactless and alternative payment methods: It’s PayPal, Apple Pay, Samsung Pay, Square, Venmo, and more.
 In other words, some of the same tech companies that rewrote the rules on POS technologies, and who are helping us carry fewer credit cards around with us, are the same tech companies that can help clean up and streamline your bookkeeping practices and make in-store checkouts simpler and faster.

 You might not be sending out contractor payments via Apple Pay — yet.
 But you’re probably using a different mobile-first financial solution, such as PayPal.
 There’s a future here where the same service that helps your team stay on top of employee payments also functions like a digital wallet for those same employees until they transfer the funds to their primary bank or credit union — or simply leave it there and use it as-is.

 All of the tools described here are already available, which means this exciting future is gradually coming into view.
 Small business owners who wish to begin accepting app-based payments at their retail locations need to buy into a new kind of payment technology “infrastructure.”
 But making payments to employees isn’t difficult — and in PayPal’s case, it’s easy for both parties to retrieve payment records for taxation purposes.

 Remember that we didn’t always have cash registers that counted out change for us.
-Where else will technology take the business world in a few years?
+Where else will innovation take the business world in a couple of years?